mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     defined doesn't have a `Binary` instance yet, so we'll just use `Show a =>` instead.
 It's the simplest approach."

-This is especially frustrating because often times these plans and types were specifically chosen to enforce some domain invariant or guide the proper and correct development, but LLMs will almost never hesitate before throwing away all of the planned type safety.
+This is especially frustrating because often these plans and types were chosen to enforce some domain invariant or guide the proper and correct development, but LLMs will almost never hesitate before throwing away all of the planned type safety.

-Again, these are all reasonable things that a _human_ might reconsider during the process of following out a plan.
-Maybe we originally wanted to use `NonEmpty Int` but upon closer examination, we realized it does actually have to be an `[Int]`.
+These are all reasonable things that a _human_ might reconsider during the process of following out a plan.
+Maybe we originally wanted to use `NonEmpty Int` but upon closer examination, we realized it does have to be an `[Int]`.
 This is the natural process of iterating on a design, as you discover more truths about the domain.